 Introducing the “Passport to People” Travel Interviews where I’ll take you around the globe, via inspiring, creative souls I’ve met while traveling!

 My first memory of Frances was during my time as the managing editor for the Vietnam tourism website back in 2016.
 While curating the website’s instagram feed, I had seen this bright, bubbly blonde traipsing around Vietnam and instantly fell in love with her smile.
 She did a beautiful job at showcasing Vietnam in all its glory and for a few weeks, it was a nonstop flow of adding her photos to the front page of the tourism website.
 As serendipity would have it, one of my closest girlfriends Kristin told me that a new coworker of hers was gushing over my Taipei video and it was none other than Frances!
 Frances and I soon met up for a blind “blogger” date and instantly clicked.
 We only were able to squeeze a few cafe sessions in before I headed back to the USA but for the last year and a half, Frances has stayed in touch almost every single day through Instagram and has become my little ray of sunshine with all her kind words.
-She even sent me a package from Scotland with her mom’s homemade tablets (ie. a Scottish dessert), which was the first package I ever opened up in my new home in California.
 Frances has kept Vietnam alive in my heart, with her gorgeous photos of her extensive travels around Vietnam, and her instagram stories are jampacked with the best insider’s knowledge of Ho Chi Minh City.
-She has become close friends with another wonderful traveling blogger buddy of mine, Laura of Willful and Wildhearted, which goes to show just how small this world is!
+She was also covered by a local news outlet, Tuoi Tre News on her inspiring Honda Cub solo motorbiking trip from HCMC to Hanoi.
 I honestly adore this human being and am so thrilled to finally have her featured on this blog.

 YAY FRANCES!!!
 You just completed a cross-country solo road trip from Ho Chi Minh City to Hanoi.
 Tell me: what is your key to a successful trip?